lookmhen/combinepdf/README.md

 Open a terminal or command prompt and navigate to the project directory:

-cd pdf-merger-webapp
-Create a virtual environment to keep your project dependencies isolated:

-python -m venv venv
-Activate the virtual environment:

-On macOS or Linux:
-source venv/bin/activate

-On Windows:
-venv\Scripts\activate
-Install the required dependencies:

 pip install -r requirements.txt
 Usage
 Start the Flask development server: